achadha0111/achadha0111.github.io/content/posts/tpar.md

 like [NewLimit](https://www.newlimit.com) are developing epigenetic reprogramming drugs (although their first target is the liver).
 Is it harder to read the epigenome of a cell compared to the transcriptome?
 Evidence certainly suggests so.
 I'll come back to this point as it requires a deeper comparison of both the read and write techniques.

+My initial read of the paper suggests that what the paper terms as transcriptomic reprogramming is actually epigenetic reprogramming since the process is phrased as:

+> The permanence of a reprogrammed state is determined by the strength and duration of the initial perturbations, whose effect on key epigenetic regulators can in turn induce stable alterations in the chromatin landscape.

+To properly understand this, I need to ground my understanding of what a gene regulatory network (GRN) is and how it might be perturbed substantially.
+Essentially, the GRN describes cascades that lead to levels of gene expression.
+This gene, with so and so mRNA and so and so proteins leads to so and so level of protein expression.
+The claim now goes that if one intervenes at the right node, one can tune this machinery to affect key epigenetic regulators which in turn affect the chromatin landscape.

+Effectively, the chromatin is guarded by the epigenetic regulators responsible for altering its structure.
+These regulators are influenced by the gene regulatory network as they are likely proteins part of the feedback loops.
+As their levels vary, they trigger downstream changes on the chromatin as well.
+To perturb this network, screens across genetic targets are carried that determine how that gene (+epigenome) influences protein expression such that aging related changes are reversed.